Miami Zoo is the largest zoo in Florida and one of the most family-friendly activities in Miami.

 When you buy your Miami Zoo tickets at the venue, you get a physical ticket (as in the pic).

 However, we suggest you buy your tickets online, much in advance, for a better experience.
 Image: Usaforforeigners.com

-There are two types of Miami Zoo tickets you can choose from – the Basic Entry Ticket and the Best Value Pack.
+There are two types of Miami Zoo tickets you can choose from – the Basic Entry Ticket or the Food & Beverage Package

 The Miami Zoo tickets we have recommended below are smartphone tickets.

 Immediately after purchase, they get emailed to you, and on the day of your visit, you show the ticket in your email (on your mobile) and walk in.

 *Kids two years and below enter for free.

 This is the cheapest option and gets you inside the Miami Zoo.

 You can explore everything inside the Zoo but must pay for additional experiences such as feeding etc.